Victoria, British Columbia: Mother tongue

+Spoken at home

+Aside from English, a variety of other languages are spoken in Victoria on a daily basis, as according to the 2021 census.
+The prominent languages spoken primarily at home and their relative share are English (91%), Mandarin (1%), Tagalog (1%), Yue (1%), Spanish (1%) and French (1%).

 Neighbourhoods

 Craigdarroch Castle in the neighbourhood of Rockland.
 Rockland is a historic neighbourhood just southeast of Downtown Victoria.

 The following is a list of neighbourhoods in the City of Victoria, as defined by the city planning department.
 For a list of neighbourhoods in other area municipalities, see Greater Victoria, or the individual entries for those municipalities.